Charities and nonprofits Business type

 What happens after you apply

 - We’ll review your information to verify if you qualify.
-It may take several months to process your application
+It may take several months to process your application.
+Current timeframes can be viewed

 - You may check the application status submitted online by logging into your MyFTB account.